 The Nominated Governor will undertake a range of checks termly, the Chairman of Governors will oversee the central register termly.
-Their reports will be presented verbally and in writing to the full Governors' meeting each September when their annual review of the school's policy and procedures and the efficiency with which the related duties have been discharged is carried out.
+Their reports will be presented verbally and in writing to the full Governors' meeting towards the start of each school year when their annual review of the school's policy and procedures and the efficiency with which the related duties have been discharged is carried out.
 Any deficiencies or weaknesses in child protection will be remedied without delay.
 The Minutes will record this review and subsequent action in detail.
 The ratified policy and procedures will replace all others and be placed on the school's website.